COMPENG-2SH4-2023/2sh4-project-sarujan-and-salini/README.md

 You must watch the briefing video and read through the manual to engage in the development activities.

-Section: [Insert your lab section]

-MacID: [Insert your macID here]

-StudentID: [Insert your numerical student ID here]
+Sarujan Baheerathan
+Section: C01

+MacID: bahees1

+StudentID: 400453475

+Salini Sivalingam
+Section: C01

+MacID: sivals8

+StudentID: 400460304